Families, advocates mark day of awareness for Native victims - WTMJ

 The administration’s work will build on some of the initiatives started during former President Donald Trump’s tenure.
 That included a task force made up of the Interior Department, the Justice Department and other federal agencies to address violent crime in Indian Country.

-Advocates have said a lack of resources and complex jurisdictional issues have exacerbated efforts to locate those who are missing and solve other crimes in Indian Country.
-They also have pointed to the need for more culturally appropriate services.
+Advocates have said a lack of resources, language barriers and complex jurisdictional issues have exacerbated efforts to locate those who are missing and solve other crimes in Indian Country.
+They also have pointed to the need for more culturally appropriate services and training for how to handle such cases.

+Over the past year, advocacy groups also have reported that cases of domestic violence against Indigenous women and children and sexual assault increased as nonprofit groups and social workers scrambled to meet the added challenges that stemmed from the coronavirus pandemic.

 Bryan Newland, principal assistant secretary for Indian Affairs at the Interior Department, said staffing at the Bureau of Indian Affairs unit will go from a team of 10 to more than 20 officers and special agents with administrative and support staff it previously didn’t have.